lorig135/docsstyleguide/MinimalWritingStyle.md

 When writing minimally, you provide only/exactly as much information as the user needs to either understand a concept or a reference, or to accomplish a task.
 Note that the amount and complexity of information to include may vary, but it needs to be as specific and succinct as possible.
 The goal is to make complex subject matter simple to understand and easy to follow, so our users can complete their work-related tasks quickly and effectively.

 Note that the following recommendations will be piloted with FR-hosted docs (FRaaS).
-Although they are preliminary and likely to change, here are some early attempts by the FRaaS team at implementing minimal writing: https://developer.forgerock.com/docs/identity-cloud.
+Here are some current examples of minimal writing: https://sdks.forgerock.com.

 It will take some time to implement and refine our writing style during the pilot phase.
 Once we have a good idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (those currently not based in the cloud).